PierreGode/MMM-ZAPTEC/README.md

 showHistoryEntries: 5 // define the max amount of charge history entries to show
 ```

-yes sorry for username and password but the token only had a ttl of 24H
+yes sorry for username and password but the token only had a ttl of 24H / will find a resolition for this in the future.

 Restart magic mirror.(pm2 restart)
 After starting the module can take up to 60 sec to pull the first data.